felixhao28/JSCPP/README.md

 ### With a modern browser

 There should be a newest version of _JSCPP.js_ in _dist_ ready for you.
-If not, use `grunt build` to generate one.
+If not, use `npm run build` to generate one.

 Then you can add it to your html.
 The exported global name for this package is "JSCPP".